rosell-dk/htaccess-capability-tester/README.md

 Expected changes in the 1.0 release:
 - TestResult class might be disposed off so the "internal" Tester classes also returns bool|null.
 - Throw custom exception when test file cannot be created

+# Platforms
+Works on (at least):
+OS: Ubuntu (22.04, 20.04), Windows (2022, 2019), Mac OS (11, 10.15)
+PHP: 5.6 - 8.2 (also tested 8.3 and 8.4 development versions in October 2023)

+Each new release will be tested on all combinations of OSs and PHP versions that are [supported](https://github.com/marketplace/actions/setup-php-action) by GitHub-hosted runners.
+Except that we do not below PHP 5.6.

+Testing consists of running the unit tests.
+The code in this library has pretty good code coverage (~90% coverage).

 ## Installation
 Require the library with *Composer*, like this: